 The cytoscope is a thin tube with a light and video camera on the end.
 Your doctor will inject salt water through the tube and into your bladder.
-This will allow him to see the inner lining of your bladder with the camera.
+This will allow them to see the inner lining of your bladder with the camera.

-He may give you medicine to numb your urethra and bladder.
+They may give you medicine to numb your urethra and bladder.
 If the procedure is done in the operating room, you’ll be given anesthesia so you won’t be awake.